Fireworks Guide: Sparklers

 What type of effects to expect

 Most outdoor sparklers come in either gold or coloured varieties.
 I’ve also seen a combination of effects in a double-coated type of sparkler called a “Yo Yo” sparkler which burns down in one effect and back up in another.
 Crackling sparklers are also available although less common.

 Indoor sparklers tend to be mostly gold or silver.

-Tip: A number of sparkler brands include effects labelled as “Neon” where the sparkler composition is dyed bright colours.
+A number of sparkler brands include effects labelled as “neon” where the sparkler composition is dyed bright colours.
 In my testing, most of these do not burn the same colour as the dye and are often simply golden sparklers or a weak coloured flame.
+The neon colouring is therefore mostly for show.

 How much do they cost?